 "Project Big" (completed, 2015): A small group of UCG students (Class of 2017) egnaged with the complex process of big goverment projects and the issue of citizen support.
 The students identified the issue of dwindling public support for the Forum Project (a project of the City Council) and investigated - through careful archival research - the reasons for this.
 The results of this project were showcased during the annual UCG exhibition in June 2015.

 "Placeless Spaces" (completed, 2015) A number of UCG students embarked on a thrilling adventure to cooperate on a research project with their peers from Minerva Arts Academy and the Prince Claus Conservatory.
 For the Nacht van Kunst en Wetenschappen (June 2015), they conducted research on how to turn those 'nasty' areas in the city of Groningen where people prefer not to be, into meaningful places where dynamic and postivie social interaction can take place.
 Their proposals were showcased during the Nacht at the various locations they have been working on.

-"Project Rome" (completed): A group of ten 2nd year UCG students will explore the issues and problems the Eternal City - Rome - is currently facing.
+"Project Rome" (2016, 2017): A group 2nd year UCG students explored the issues and problems the Eternal City - Rome - is currently facing.
 They have formulated gripping research questions for this project.
 One project investigated "bottom-up" solutions to Rome's waste problem (see http://www.rome2016.nl/about.html), while the other group looked at the complexity of reasons behind Rome's enormous waste of municipal water.